 Bobber fishing is really exciting and you can catch a lot of different species with this fishing method.
 I have been using slip bobbers for many years now and have improved my fishing a lot thanks to them.

 A slip bobber is a bobber that is not fixed or clipped on but instead can slide freely up and down your fishing line.
-You can set the depth you want to fish with a slip bobber by putting a bobber stop onto your line, which you can adjust according to your desired fishing depth.
+You can set the depth you want to fish with a slip bobber by putting a bobber stop onto your line.

 What Type of Bobber Are Slip Bobbers?